 The study compared the levels of zinc between healthy men and women and men and women with acne.
 The study found that women tend to have lower zinc levels than men overall and that the severity of acne was correlated with the level of zinc deficiency.12

 The third study is a double-blind clinical trial in which 56 participants suffering from acne vulgaris were split into two groups.
 One group was given a placebo while the other were given 600 mg of zinc sulfate every day.
 After 12 weeks of treatment, 17 of the patients given a daily supplement of zinc sulfate showed improvement with statistically significant decreases in the number of cysts, papules, and infiltrates.
 The group given zinc sulfate also showed higher levels of serum vitamin A. The placebo group showed no improvements or changes.4 A fourth study in Sweden found similar results14.

 The fifth study from 2001 compared the efficacy of zinc gluconate and minocycline (a common antibiotic treatment for acne).
 In the randomized, double-blind trial, 332 patients received either 100 mg of minocycline or 30 mg of zinc over the course of 3 months.
 The main endpoint was defined by the clinical success rate at the end of 90 days, characterized by at least a two-third decrease in inflammatory acne lesions, pustules, and papules.
-By the end of the study, the clinical success rate was 63.4 percent for minocycline and 31.2 percent for zinc.
+By the end of the study, the clinical success rate was 63.4 percent for minocycline and 31.2 percent for zinc5.
 While this does show that minocycline is more effective than zinc, it demonstrates that zinc plays a vital role in the fight against acne.